(NLDO) - Just 25 light-years from Earth, what is surrounding Vega could overturn understanding of how alien worlds form.

 It is a large protoplanetary disk, similar to the protoplanetary disk of the early Solar System, where Earth and the other planets formed.

-However, Vega's protoplanetary disk has features that scientists describe as "inexplicable."
+However, the protoplanetary disk of Vega has features that scientists describe as "inexplicable."

 Surrounding Vega is an absurdly smooth protoplanetary disk - Graphic: UNIVERSITY OF ARIZONA

-A research team from the University of Arizona's Steward Observatory - Lunar and Planetary Science Institute, the Space Science Institute, NASA's Jet Propulsion Laboratory (USA) and Trinity College Dublin (Ireland) studied the strange structure.
+A research team from the Steward Observatory - Lunar and Planetary Science Institute of the University of Arizona, the Space Science Institute, NASA's Jet Propulsion Laboratory (USA) and Trinity College Dublin (Ireland) studied the strange structure above.

-Protoplanetary disks should have gaps where gas and dust coalesced into planets.
+Protoplanetary disks should have voids where gas and dust coalesced to form planets.

 But according to Dr. Andras Gáspár from the University of Arizona, Vega's disk is strangely smooth, suggesting that no planets exist around it.